 Upon appointment, new Directors are provided with an induction manual which advises them of the group structure, products, policies, procedures and guidelines.
-The new Director undertakes an orientation process in close consultation with the Company Secretary who is also on hand to answer any questions and further tailor the orientation towards the specific needs of each Director.
-With written approval from either the Chairman or a Company Secretary, the Board supports and encourages Directors to seek any relevant training to enhance their contribution to the Board.
+The new Director undertakes an orientation process in close consultation with the Chairman and Company Secretary who are on hand to answer questions and tailor the orientation towards the specific needs of each Director.
+With written approval from either the Chairman or Company Secretary, the Board supports and encourages Directors to seek any relevant training to enhance their contribution to the Board.
 Training may also be recommended by the Board or by the Human Resources Committee to further extend the skills of Board members.